BluePawDev/order-history-app/README.md

 # Order History App (Peer)

-In this challenge, your job is to flex and explore your Node/Express, SQL, and jQuery skillz.
-You're going to be building a full stack order history viewing application.

-## Installation

-Please refer to the "SQL Joins Solo Challenge" for the database set-up.

-We will be using the same data and tables from that exercise.

-## Node Set-up

-### Required Modules

-- body-parser
-- express
-- pg

 ## Customer List

-Your app should list all customers from the database on the left-hand side of the screen upon page load.
-Each customer listing should have a button next to it that will, when clicked, retrieve all of the order information for that customer.
+[] List all customers from DB on the left-hand side of the screen on page load [] Each customer listing should have a button next to it that will, when clicked, retrieve all of the order information for that customer.

 ## Order History